rosemondepower/heartworm_genome/02_code/batch4/scratch/pixy_allhosts_5-11-24.md

 ## Make world map data
 world_map <- map_data("world")

-# Add map inset to zoom in on Australian dog samples
+# Add map inset to zoom in on Australian samples
 # Manually specify the coordinates for the area of the world map to show in the inset
 aus_xmin <- 141
 aus_xmax <- 155